PhilipQuirke/SkyCombAnalystHelp/Errors.md

 Frame by frame, using the estimated drone height, SkyComb Analyst calculates the Northing / Easting location of the object.
 Each frame is an independent experiment.
+If the estimated drone height is correct, then the location of the object in each frame cluster at one physical location.
-If the estimated drone height is <u>incorrect>/u>, then the location of the object changes in a linear fashion, in the drone direction-of-flight.
+If the estimated drone height is <u>incorrect</u>, then the location of the object in each frame appear as a line walking across the land, aligned to the drone direction-of-flight.

-If several independent objects are being tracked at the same time, these objects will also show this pattern.
+If several independent objects are being tracked in the same video image, all these objects move in the same pattern.

-SkyComb Analyst "back calculates" a refined drone height that would minimise the movement of all the visible objects in a flight leg.
+SkyComb Analyst "back calculates" an improved drone height that would minimise the movement of all the visible objects in a flight leg.
-It applies this refined drone height to the full flight leg.
+It applies this improved drone height to the full flight leg.

-In test flights, where 8 hot objects are concurrently visible in the thermal video, this method refined the drone height by 3.2 meters, and refined the location object location to +/- 8 cms!
+In test flights, where 8 hot objects were concurrently visible in the same image of a thermal video, this method improved the drone height by 3.2 meters, and improved the location object clustering significantly to be +/- 8 cms!

 There is good reason to believe that this approach is correctly calculating the drone height.

-These drone height per flight leg corrections are "pushed back" into the drone data.
+These improved drone height per flight leg  are "pushed back" into the drone data for future use.

 ## Object Height
-The "Comb" image processing algorithm detects objects - on the ground or in trees above ground.
+The "Comb" image processing algorithm takes the same objects detected above, and determines whether they are on the ground or in trees above ground.
-Frame by frame, using the refined drone height, SkyComb Analyst calculates the height of each object above ground.

-It does this using TBA
+It does this using the [Parallax](https://en.wikipedia.org/wiki/Parallax) method.
+As the drone moves overhead, the angle from the drone to the object changes.

+The more frames the object is in view, the greater the drone "base line" movement distabce, the greater the change in angle from drone to object, and the more accurate the object height calculation.

+The main constraint on the accuracy of this method is the accuracy of the "drone to object angle".
+This is calculated from the drone location (good accuracy), the location of the object in the thermal video image.
+As the thermal video image has low resolution, the "drone to object angle" accuracy is not great.